-Figure 5.13: Change in hit rate, precision, and PDP computations as the confidence level is varied for WebCT dataset
+Figure 17: Change in hit rate and precision as the confidence level is varied for WebCT dataset

-5.5.4 Hit rate, precision, and PDP computations for different confidence levels
+4.5.4 Hit rate, precision, and PDP computations for different confidence levels

 As confidence level increases, the hit rate reduces, whereas precision increases.
 This expected behavior is observed for all the sub-traces of both datasets.